Got everything you need for that Italian trip of a lifetime?

 This is one of the first questions a greeter will ask you.
 He’s asking how many people are in your group.

-Once seated, the waiter could ask, “Che facciamo?”
-(What do you want us to make?).
-This is a friendly way of asking for your order.
+Once seated, the waiter could ask you this, which is a friendly way of asking for your order.

 After getting your food, take your time and enjoy your meal.
 In Italy, when you sit at a table rather than stand at the bar, you pay a different price for the grub.
 So you might as well take your sweet time.